 As an alternative to Owners’ own laundry facilities, the Court has its own communal laundry room.
 It comes fully equipped with token-operated commercial washing and drying machines.
 The proceeds that come from use of the equipment belong collectively to the Owners’ funds.
 If desired, Owners’ washing can be done in the laundry by the Housekeeping Assistants, for which a charge will be made.

 Kennet Court has a communal lounge that is the hub of many of its social activities.
 Morning coffee and afternoon tea are served on a daily basis together with weekly events from whist to keep fit.
-The Court Manager will be able to provide a copy of the monthly social programme.
+The Court Manager will be able to provide a copy of the weekly social programme.
 In addition to the Lounge, there is a communal conservatory available for use by all Owners.
 The Court also features a hobbies room where Owners can take part in a number of activities including board games, card games, art and craft.
 The hobbies room is also used for meetings of either the Court management company or local clubs and societies of which Owners are members.

-Visiting relatives or friends of Owners can be accommodated in our extremely comfortable, guest suite and provided with breakfast.
+Visiting relatives or friends of Owners can be accommodated in our extremely comfortable, guest suite and provided with a continental breakfast.
 Economically priced and benefiting from the Court’s advantageous proximity to local attractions and public transport, staying at Kennet Court is a wonderful way to explore the local sights and sounds.

 Kennet Court has its own communal restaurant/dining room that provides a substantial meal every day, usually at lunchtime.
 Meals are not included in the service charge but are available at cost to all Owners.
 Meals will be taken on a tray to anyone who has requested one and is too unwell to leave their apartment.
 Guests are always welcome and any special dietary requirements are catered for.
 Evening meals and themed dinners are regularly held at the Court and light suppers can be arranged if requested.